-In order to make progress and get good grades, it is very important to attend class regularly.
-Failure to meet the guidelines of the IEP attendance policy requirements may lead to attendance probation or dismissal from classes.
+In order to make academic progress, it is vital that a student attends class on a regular basis.
+Failure to meet the requirements of the IEP attendance policy may lead to academic probation or even dismissal from the program.

-Students are expected to be in class unless they are ill or have an emergency situation.
-A student is absent when s/he is not in class, regardless of reason.
+Students are expected to attend their classes unless they are ill or need to address an emergency.
+A student is absent when he/she is not in class, regardless of reason.
 A student seeking any excused absences for an extraordinary circumstance (e.g. returning home for a medical leave of absence) must consult with school administrators so that a determination can be made regarding those absences.

 Students who are late to class miss important information.
-Each of the IEP classes is two hours long.
+The IEP classes are two hours long.
 Your teacher will count you absent for one hour if you arrive 15 minutes or more after the class begins.
 Your teacher will also count you absent for one hour if you leave class before the class ends.
 If you do arrive late, please do not interrupt the class or ask the instructor for permission to enter the room.
 Simply enter the class and sit down quietly.
 Please note that many absences can lead to placement on academic probation.